Low Carb Trail Mix Recipe

 One of the areas that I find this to be the biggest issue, is in the quality of the fats consumed.

-While few people would ever down a huge glass of soy bean oil, the quality of fats we intake can really affect our overall health.
-Even if we’re losing weight.
+While few people would ever down a huge glass of soybean oil, the quality of fats we consume can really affect our overall health even if we’re losing weight.
 Weight loss does not always equal getting healthier.
 A point that is missed by some of the low carb diets out there.

 A clean mixing bowl with a wooden spoon resting in it.
 All the ingredients for this Low Carb Trail Mix Recipe sit in the bowl for mixing.